table of contents

 What is testosterone cypionate?

-Testosterone cypionate is an injectable form of testosterone (T) that is available by prescription only.
+Testosterone cypionate is an injectable form of testosterone (T) that’s available by prescription only.
 It’s also known under the brand name Depo-testosterone.
-If taken correctly, it can raise your T levels back to what is considered normal for adult men.
+If taken correctly, it can raise T levels to what is considered “normal” for biological adult men.

-Because it is a depot injection, this form of T has a long half-life.
-Half-life is basically a measurement of how long it takes your body to process, absorb, and get rid of a drug.
+Because it is a depot injection (slow release), testosterone cypionate has a long half-life.
+To provide a chemistry refresher, half-life is a measurement of how long it takes your body to process, absorb, and get rid of a drug.
 The longer the half-life, the more time a medication has to work—which is why this form of T only requires an injection every 2 to 4 weeks.

 Testosterone cypionate is FDA-approved to treat hypogonadism in patients who can’t produce enough testosterone on their own (Mulhall, 2018).
-It is also useful in treating gender dysphoria in transgender men (and for those seeking masculinization).
-It’s a common tool for the gender-affirming process and can even reduce anxiety, social distress, and depression (Hembree, 2017).
+As mentioned, It’s also useful in treating gender dysphoria in people seeking masculinization.
+T injections are used in the gender-affirming process and can even reduce anxiety, social distress, and depression (Hembree, 2017).

-Testosterone is notorious for being a male sex hormone responsible for “androgenic” functions like sexual health and performance.
-But actually, testosterone contributes to many functions in men, women, and those who identify otherwise.
+Testosterone is commonly regarded as a “male” sex hormone responsible for functions like sexual health and performance.
+But actually, testosterone contributes to many functions in all people.